Registered disability savings plan: Benefits

 Person receiving provincial disability benefits can set up an RDSP, without going through an asset-test and without it affecting provincial disability benefits, where applicable.

 If the beneficiary's income level is less than $21,287, the beneficiary should receive annual Government of Canada Disability Savings Bonds, to a lifetime maximum of $20,000 per RDSP.
 Add also the Canada Disability Savings Grant, if the beneficiary's income is $75,769 or less for an additional $3,500/yr,(for each $1.00 that is deposited to the RDSP, the government will match that up to $3.00 prorated to the beneficiary's income) to a lifetime maximum of $70,000.
 This works out such that, if the beneficiary over the age of 18 meets the appropriate income levels, an initiation contribution of $1,500 can result in $3,500 in matching government funds.
 There are complex rules governing the withdrawal of funds from RDSPs that could potentially see the beneficiary having to repay government grant and bond moneys if withdrawals are made before the funds have vested for a period of 10 years.

 Beneficiaries will only receive grant and bond moneys up until the year in which they turn 49 years old.
 Monies can be contributed to the RDSP until the end of the year in which the beneficiary turns 59.
-Payments to the beneficiary must begin when the beneficiary turn 60.
+Payments to the beneficiary must begin when the beneficiary turns 60.

 If maximum matching contributions have been made since the child turned 18, then when he/she turns 38, there will be no further federal contributions available.
 The total of $90,000 grants and bonds available will already have been maximized.
 The growth on the total contributed will presumably be larger than if the plan is set up at a later age.

-RDSP payments are “blended” on a pro-rata basis, since the contributions were made with after-tax dollars, while the grants and bonds, as well as interest/earnings on the whole plan, and are taxable.
+RDSP payments are "blended" on a pro-rata basis, since the contributions were made with after-tax dollars, while the grants and bonds as well as interest/earnings on the whole plan are taxable.

 RDSP income will not affect entitlement to: Old Age Security (OAS) payments and GST credits.

 In the event of the RDSP beneficiary's death, the plan's value is paid out to the beneficiary's estate, subject to the 10 year assistance holdback rule.